Top Things To Do In Rome – The Ultimate Rome Guide For First-Time Visitors

 How to get to Piazza di Spagna: Metro Line A (Red) Spagna station.

 Trevi Fountain.
-One the things to do in Rome for first-timers, the stunning Baroque-style Trevi Fountain was started with a project by architect Nicola Salvi in 1732 and completed in 1762 when the statue of Oceanus, god of the water, was positioned in the middle.
+One the things to see in Rome for first-timers, the stunning Baroque-style Trevi Fountain was started with a project by architect Nicola Salvi in 1732 and completed in 1762 when the statue of Oceanus, god of the water, was positioned in the middle.

 After the recent restoration and cleaning work, now Fontana di Trevi is back to its original splendor.
 After your visit, don’t forget to throw a coin into its waters to make sure you come back to the eternal city.

 Address: Piazza di Trevi